discreetlogcontracts/dlcspecs/NumericOutcomeCompression.md

 When the oracle broadcasts its `n` attestations `s1, ..., sn`, the corresponding aggreate adaptor secret can be computed as `s(1..m) = s1 + s2 + ... + sm` which can be used to broadcast a corresponding CET.

+Note that [optimizations](#Adaptor-Point-Computation-Optimizations) can be applied when computing signature points.

 #### Rationale